 He left behind a range of novels, plays, essays and short stories, but perhaps none as enduring and popular as The Stranger, with its anti-hero Meursault, who is condemned, not so much for murder, as for “not weeping at his mother’s funeral,” according to the author.
 Camus, an avowed atheist, said enigmatically, “Meursault is the only Christ that we deserve.”

 The books will be available at Kepler’s in Menlo Park, Stanford Bookstore on campus and Bell’s Books in Palo Alto.

-The “Another Look” book club focuses on short masterpieces that have been forgotten, neglected or overlooked – or may simply not have gotten the attention they merit.
+The Another Look book club focuses on short masterpieces that have been forgotten, neglected or overlooked – or may simply not have received the attention they merit.
 The selected works are short to encourage the involvement of the Bay Area readers whose time may be limited.
 Registration at the website anotherlook.stanford.edu is encouraged for regular updates and details on the selected books and events.